Senior research engineer, focused on the platform.

 I build the framework, tooling, and platform that turn a quant's hypothesis into a monitored production strategy.
 I like the parts of the loop that get less attention — the registry, the feature graph, the deploy contract, the observability — because that's where reproducible alpha actually lives.

-This portfolio is a working artifact: the writeups describe components that fit together into one platform, the demo runs a real (if synthetic) backtest in the browser, and the fit page tells you which capabilities I can defend with code vs which are claims about working method.
+This portfolio is a working artifact: the writeups describe components that fit together into one platform, thesandboxruns an ML pipeline in the browser on synthetic data, thebacktest hits the live alphakernel HTTP service,/agents shows the AI-research-agent posture (typed operator, MCP tool surface, citation refusal), and thefit page tells you which capabilities I can defend with code vs which are claims about working method.

 The framework is the leverage.